Minestom/minestom.net/docs/world/batch.md

 ## ChunkBatch

-X and Z are chunk-relative (0-15) rather than world coordinates; values outside that range are masked down to it. **Y is an absolute world coordinate**, so it must fall within the dimension's build limits.
+X and Z are chunk-relative (0-15) rather than world coordinates, and values outside that range are masked into it.
+Y is an absolute world coordinate, so it must fall within the instance's build limits.

 The default `apply` position is chunk (0, 0), but any chunk works: